Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/GettingStarted.md

 * Discard the current Report and return to the Welcome View to perform a new analysis
 * Save the current Report to a file
 * Load a Report from file
-* Open a feedback form in a browser window to let Project Auditor's developers know what you think about it
 * Open this package documentation in a browser window

 The rest of the Summary View contains high-level information about some of the Issues and Insights found in the project,